akhleung/Defold_Basic_3D/README.md

-This is a basic 3D Defold project intended to demonstrate a bug / regression between the old and new shader pipelines when upgrading from 1.9.1 to 1.9.2.
+This is a basic 3D Defold project intended to demonstrate a bug / regression between the old and new shader pipelines in Defold 1.9.2.

+Instructions: Run the `old-pipeline` branch in 1.9.2, and a simple 3D scene will be displayed, illuminated by a green point light on the left, and a red point light on the right.
+Switch to the `new-pipeline` branch and run the project -- the point lights will now appear to be located at the camera position.
+The only changes are migrating the shaders to 4.2, and using constants from the new graphics module rather than the old render module.